Harald-U/knative-handson-workshop/README.md

 It has two distinct components, originally it were three.
 The third was called Knative Build, it is now a project of its own: [Tekton](https://tekton.dev/).

 * __Knative Serving__ is responsible for deploying and running containers, also networking and auto-scaling.
-Auto-scaling allows scale to zero and is the main reason why Knative is referred to as Serverless platform.
+Auto-scaling allows scale to zero and is probably the main reason why Knative is referred to as Serverless platform.
 * __Knative Eventing__ allows to connect Knative services (deployed by Knative Serving) or other Kubernetes deployments with events or streams of events.

 This workshop will **focus on Knative Serving** and will cover the following topics: